LiskArchive/lisk-legacy-docs/user-guide/monitoring/monitoring.md

 From this screen you can see:

 1. In selected time range we made 14252 total requests to `GET /api/transactions`.
-2. The worst request took 2.17 seconds time.
+2. The slowest request took 2.17 seconds time.
 3. The fastest request took 10ms.
 4. Average time for requests is 122ms while standard deviation is 213ms.
 5. Difference between average and standard deviation shows there were small spikes between requests.